 First, a little lesson on what you even call these plates of goodness.
-First, tapas, which you can find all over Spain, traditionally started as a small bit of food that places on top of a glass to keep the bugs out.
+First, tapas, which you can find all over Spain, traditionally started as a small bit of food that is placed on top of a glass to keep the bugs out.
 Currently, tapas tend to be slightly larger portions than they once were.
 They can include plates of jamon, croquettes, or patatas bravas, for example.

 But, San Sebastian is not known for tapas, it’s known for pinchos, or pintxos (just not pintxo’s!) in the local San Sebastian Basque language.
 For the most part, pintxos are small portions, normally served on a stick or skewer.
 When ordering, you order one pintxo per person.
 But, look around, occasionally pintxos can be slightly larger portions, at least large enough to share.
 And, the slightly larger ones should be shared to help you last longer on a tour of San Sebastian restaurants.

 The moral of the story here is that as a traveler, instead of asking for the best tapas in San Sebastian, you are really looking for the best San Sebastian pintxos bars, (and the best San Sebastian pintxos) and what to order at each.